Do you know where your milk comes from?

 At first glance your thinking these are Belted Galloway beef cows because of their black bodies and white striped middle, but please look again.
 These are a completely different dairy breed of cow called Dutch Belted.
 This rare breed of cows are on the

-"critical" list, which means there are less then 200 registered in the United States today.
-We are deeply committed to the breed and are starting a breeding up program at the farm to help establish more purebred registered Dutch Belted cows.
+"critical" list, according to The Livestock Conservancy Heritage Breed Organization.
+We are deeply committed to the breed and are starting a breeding up program at the farm to help establish more purebred registered Dutch Belted cows in the United States.
+We always have heifer calves available for sale, please contact us if your interested.

-Manning Hill Farm believes small scale dairies like themselves, selling their products directly to their customers is the most efficient, environmentally friendly and humane form of dairy farming.
+Manning Hill Farm believes small scale dairies like themselves, selling their products direct to their customers is the most efficient, environmentally friendly and humane form of dairy farming.
 We believe that each and every cow should be treated as an individual and not just a producing animal in line at a factory farm.
-Cows are free to come and go as they please from a free stall bedded pack barn to rotationally grazed pastures.
+Cows are free to come and go as they please from a free stall barn to rotational grazed pastures.
 All cows are raised and treated humanely and are not pushed for high milk productivity resulting in shorter life spans.
 Our cows live into their teenage years unlike most dairy cows which only milk until 4-5 years of age.
 Don't worry, no artificial growth hormones (rBST) or fed antibiotics are used.
 Cows are fed a grass/pasture based diet that we produce with minimal grain and NO corn.
+We truly love our cows!!
+They all have names, which we know by heart; we work closely with them twice a day, everyday, so we consider them our extended family.

 ABOUT OUR MILK................